How it all began…

 Locally, BBBS evolved from the “Friends” organization—a program that began in 1975.
 Until 1980, it existed on government support and was mainly used by the courts to provide volunteers for juvenile offenders and operations ceased when this support was withdrawn.

-A modest grant from the Phoenix Organization enabled the program to reopen in August 1981 and then in August 1982, we affiliated with Big Brothers Big Sisters of America.
-Five years later, we added our Henderson County branch office, and over the following thirty years, expanded to serve eight Western North Carolina counties.
+A modest grant from the Phoenix Organization enabled the program to reopen in August 1981 and then in August 1982, it officially affiliated with Big Brothers Big Sisters of America.
+Five years later, we added our Henderson County branch office, and over the following thirty years, we expanded to serve ten Western North Carolina counties.

 Cumulatively, Big Brothers Big Sisters of WNC has served over 14,000 children.
-In 2015-2016, almost seven-hundred children benefited by having a Big in their lives in our region.
+In 2016-2017, almost seven-hundred children benefitted by having a one on one relationship with a Big and over 2,000 were served in total.